 Mohan H.L is a social scientist with three decades of experience as a Senior Technical Advisor for programmes, communications and community interventions.
-Presently, as the Managing Trustee of KHPT, he leads and provides overall direction to management of programmes, communications and community mobilisation systems and activities.
+Presently, he is Chief Executive Officer (CEO) of KHPT, he leads and provides overall direction to management of programmes, communications and community mobilisation systems and activities.
 He has played a key role in strengthening KHPT’s partnership with both state and national governments in India.

 A firm believer in community centric planning and decentralisation, he has been responsible for design and implementation of innovations in areas of MNCH and HIV/AIDS.
 His area of interest include institution building and leveraging information and communications technology for empowering grassroots communities.